By William Hill

 - Punt on only the top leagues.
 It can be tempting to bet blindly on Veracruz U20 v Monarcas Morelia U20 in Mexico but it’s always best to stick to what you know and avoid what you don’t.

 - Vary your betting based on your sporting knowledge.
-You’re allowed to bet on multiple sporting events so instead of blindly lumping on another football fixture why not chuck in an outright Tennis championship if you feel comfortable?
+You can to bet on multiple sporting events so instead of blindly lumping on another football fixture why not chuck in an outright Tennis championship if you feel comfortable?

 There also different types of acca wagers that differ from the formulaic lose/draw/win selections.

-A BTTS (Both Teams To Score) bet is an advantageous type of bet that keeps you alive until the final minute.
-With a BTTS you are betting on both teams to score at least once during the game and as soon as that happens then your bet is sorted.
+A BTTS (Both Teams To Score) bet is an advantageous type of bet that keeps going until the final minute.
+With a BTTS you are betting on both teams to score at least once during the game and once that happens, then your bet is sorted.

 Football accumulator tips: potential results